Velo Wines, 755 West Tamar Highway, Legana, Tasmania

 The term ‘timbre’ is generally used to describe the distinctive quality or character of someone or something.
 The fun and welcoming Timbre Kitchen takes inspiration from this concept, aiming to be a distinctive experience within Tasmania’s diverse culinary scene.

 Timbre Kitchen (pronounced ‘tambar’) operates on the Velo Wines property in the Tamar Valley region.
 Owned and run by Tasmanian-born couple, Matt Adams and Shannon Bushby, the restaurant was envisioned as a fun, relaxed place for any occasion – be it a quick glass of wine or a long boozy lunch.

-The pair, who happen to live nearby, has built a culinary community around their patch of paradise, serving honest food and wines for not only its loyal clientele, but visitors too.
+The pair, who live nearby, have built a culinary community around their patch of paradise, serving honest food and wines for not only their loyal clientele but visitors too.
 This intimate, no-fuss approach creates a chilled atmosphere for guests to kick back and relax with a glass of wine in hand and selection of dishes designed to share.